joeatwork/mazes-c/README.md

     ./grid --width=10 --height=10 | ./maze --algorithm=backtracker | ./print

-Mazes-c are a collections of tools that you can use
+Mazes-c are a collections of tools that you can use to make and render mazes.
+They're inspired by Jamis Buck's great book "Mazes for Programmers" but is mostly tailored to make cool stuff that I like to look at.

 ## The tools